justfulofluck/portcheck/README.md

 # PortCheck

-**PortCheck** is a simple Linux CLI tool written in C to check if a specific TCP port is open on a given hostname or IP address.
+**PortCheck** is a Linux CLI tool written in C to check if a specific TCP port is open on a given hostname or IP address.

 ---